iSEE-Laboratory/EconomicGrasp/README.md

 ### Testing

-For testing, there are seen, similar, novel sets for evaluation.
+For testing, there are seen, similar, novel settings.

 ```bash
 # seen